Daniel Clowes: Plagiarism by Shia LaBeouf

 In December 2013, Shia LaBeouf's short film Howard Cantour.com became available online.
 Soon thereafter, those familiar with indie comics noticed its remarkable resemblance to "Justin M. Damiano," a comic Clowes contributed to the 2008 charity anthology The Book of Other People.
 The short film was then removed by LaBeouf, who claimed that he was not "copying" Clowes, but rather was "inspired" by him and "got lost in the creative process."
 LaBeouf later issued several apologies on Twitter, writing, "In my excitement and naiveté as an amateur filmmaker, I got lost in the creative process and neglected to follow proper accreditation", and "I deeply regret the manner in which these events have unfolded and want @danielclowes to know that I have a great respect for his work."
 Clowes responded by saying "The first I ever heard of the film was this morning when someone sent me a link.
 I've never spoken to or met Mr. LaBeouf ...
 I actually can't imagine what was going through his mind."

 Legal representatives of Clowes also sent a cease-and-desist letter to LaBeouf concerning another tweet stating he intended to make a second film plagiarizing Clowes.

 OK Soda

 In 1993 and 1994, Clowes created artwork for Coca-Cola's Generation X-inspired beverage OK Soda, which was test-marketed in select American cities in 1994 and 1995 before being discontinued.
-His art appeared on cans, bottles, twelve-pack cases, posters, vending machines, and other merchandise, along with point-of sale display items.
-Clowes's art appears on two cans/bottles (the face of a young man looking forward; the face of a young woman looking forward), though he is often incorrectly credited for other OK can art.
+During this period, along with fellow Fantagraphics artist Charles Burns, Clowes was one of the main illustrators for the company's cans and print materials.
+Clowes's art appears on two cans/bottles (the face of a young man looking forward; the face of a young woman looking forward), though he is often incorrectly credited for other OK Soda can art.